tfc/tfc.github.io/posts/2022-12-12-book-review-the-culture-map.md

 Let's get to these traits.
-I will briefly summarize them and maybe give some highlights, but won't cover the long list of practicable advise on how to switch sides at work when needed.
+I will briefly summarize them and maybe give some highlights, but won't cover the long list of practicable advice on how to switch sides at work when needed.
 Every trait is also presented with a scale that positions each country according to its culture.

 Communicating: Low-Context vs. High-Context

-: Different cultures have a different perspective on what *good communication*
+: Different cultures have a different perspectives on what *good communication*
   means:

   - Low-Context:
     - Precise, simple, clear.
     - Messages are expressed and understood at face value.
-    - Repetition ia appreciated if it helps clarify the communication.
+    - Repetition is appreciated if it helps clarify the communication.
   - High-Context:
-    - Sophisticated, nuanced, layered.
+    - Sophisticated, nuanced, and layered.
     - Messages are both spoken and read between the lines.
     - Messages are often implied but not plainly expressed.

-  An interesting perspective covering this scale is that the low-context communication style could be taken as an affront to high-context people because it can make them feel "This simple and redundant language gives me the feeling that they think i am stupid." -- while the other way around might be like "This layered language gives me the feeling that i am not trustworthy, otherwise they would just speak straight."
+  An interesting perspective covering this scale is that the low-context communication style could be taken as an affront to high-context people because it can make them feel "This simple and redundant language gives me the feeling that they think I am stupid." -- while the other way around might be like "This layered language gives me the feeling that I am not trustworthy, otherwise they would just speak straight."

   A rule of thumb is that humans from countries with very old history and to